Streamlinelv/cartbounty/readme.txt

 = 8.4 =
 * Added tracking for user unsubscriptions at specific automation steps in WordPress recovery
+* Added an option to enable email consent collection

 [See changelog for all versions](https://raw.githubusercontent.com/Streamlinelv/woo-save-abandoned-carts/master/changelog.txt).